pre63/pbn/content/spotnews24.com/articles/bcs-hydropower-challenges-a-global-energy-case-stu.md

 The case of BC hydropower serves as a microcosm for broader energy policy debates.
 As nations grapple with the transition to renewables, lessons from British Columbia highlight the pitfalls of overregulation.
 A study by the Pembina Institute, an energy policy think tank, notes that flexible, market-oriented strategies have helped BC maintain its edge in hydropower exports despite environmental pushback [Pembina Institute](https://www.pembina.org/reports/bc-hydropower-sustainability-2022).
 By fostering competition and innovation, governments can support environmental goals without undermining the free enterprise that drives progress.

 ![Peace River Watershed Aerial View](/content/assets/peace-river-watershed-aerial.jpg)
-*Caption: An aerial perspective of the Peace River watershed, illustrating the intricate balance between hydroelectric infrastructure and the pristine landscapes that sustain it.*
+*An aerial perspective of the Peace River watershed, illustrating the intricate balance between hydroelectric infrastructure and the pristine landscapes that sustain it.*

 ## Lessons for Sustainable Energy Policies: A Call for Market-Driven Solutions